 These data show that the Asian hornet is spreading all around Europe faster and faster with every year, even in climatically less favorable regions.
 The rapid invasion of the species is not necessarily caused by human-mediated dispersal, the species can rapidly spread on its own, but nevertheless, it is not uncommon.

 Within its native and invasive range, V. velutina nigrithorax actively preys on honeybees, thus, causing harm to apiculture.
 Due to its active praying on wild insects, the Asian hornet also has a negative impact on ecosystems in general and contributes to the global decline of pollination services and honey production.
 Furthermore, by nesting in urban areas, the Asian hornet, which is well known for its aggressive behavior, is a potential threat to human activities.

 Currently, the control of the invasion is mainly undertaken by nest destruction and bait trapping, but none of these methods is sufficient enough to achieve complete eradication.

-To proceed with the further control of the invasion, there is a need to evaluate economic costs.
-Those costs are divided into 3 main categories: (1) prevention of the invasion, (2) fighting the invasion and (3) damage caused by the invasion.
+To proceed with further control of the invasion, there is a need to evaluate economic costs.
+Those costs are divided into 3 main categories: (1) prevention of the invasion, (2) fighting the invasion, and (3) damage caused by the invasion.